krittiyaclark/ux_ui_credentials/README.md

 ## Features

+* Clean and responsive design.
+Use modern structure/technology (SCSS, HTML5, flex) in HTML/CSS.
-* This project use React Router to link to the Login page, the ForgotPassword page and the Register page
+* Use React Router to link to the Login page, the ForgotPassword page and the Register page
 * Animation by CSS

 ## License